Leadership Development Program – Presented by The North Face

 Winter Course: November 1

 Summer Course: April 28

 Late applications will not be accepted.
 Announcements of successful applicants will be made by November 10 and June 1 annually.
-Completion and return of The Alpine Club of Canada’s Waiver of Liability form is a condition of registration in our leadership courses.
+Completion and return of the ACC’s Waiver of Liability form is a condition of registration in our Mountain Leadership Courses.
 Participants will not be allowed to attend the course if the completed form is not received prior to the commencement of camp.
 You can download the form from the Waivers page.